 If you are caring for feral or barn cats that need to be spayed / neutered, or are interested in volunteering to help Feline Friends with our TNR program, please contact us at firstname.lastname@example.org or call 519.301.5735.

 To apply for help with TNR, please click here for our fillable application form.
 (Note that for Firefox users, the form may not be fillable or printable.
 If possible, please use Internet Explorer or Safari.)

 IMPORTANT : To ensure Feline Friends is able to help you, please call us at 519.301.5735 before sending in the application form, or booking a veterinary appointment.

 Video : Mum Cat and Her Colony : A TNR Case Study

 For many people having trouble making ends meet, having their pet neutered is not financially possible.
-We partner with area veterinary clinics to provide low-cost spay / neuter surgery for clients on social assistance.
+We partner with area veterinary clinics to provide low-cost spay / neuter surgery for clients in financial difficulty.

 If you live in Perth County, want to get your cat(s) 'fixed', and feel that you may qualify for this program, please follow these steps :

 1 | You will need to get a referral from the House of Blessing, Salvation Army, or Ontario Disability Support Program (ODSP).
 Ontario Works recipients may qualify, but should request a referral from the House of Blessing.
 You may also qualify if you are a Senior on a guaranteed income supplement.